fkohl04/framework-performance/README.md

 ### 3. Resource consumption

-Especially when deploying a service to a cloud environment, the resource consumption is a critical part of each service, because it can be directly be translated into costs.
-It can occur that the available resources are simply limited.
-For example when working with on premise infrastructure.
-(TODO den letzten Satz verstehe ich nicht)
+The resource consumption is a critical part of each service.
+When deploying to a cloud environment the consumed resources can be directly translated into costs.
+When working with on premise infrastructure it can occur that the available resources for the service are limited and I have to make sure that the service is able to work with these boundaries.

 The Gatling client will call each service one after another with a certain rate of calls per second over three minutes.
-We are using cadvisor (TODO hier ein Link?) which exposes metrics about active containers as prometheus metrics, to compare the resource consumption of the different containers.
+We are using [cadvisor](https://github.com/google/cadvisor) which exposes metrics about active containers as prometheus metrics, to compare the resource consumption of the different containers.
 Before each test we will restart all containers, so that the resource metrics are not influenced by earlier executions.
 Please note: For this very test we raised the thread count of the spring service to 500.
 All values are means over multiple test runs.

 #### Result